 Search engine optimization (SEO) is the process of optimizing your website to appear higher in search rankings and consequently boost organic traffic.
-There are lots of different types of SEO, trends to follow, and tips to remember – it can easily get overwhelming.
-That’s why we’re giving a general overview of all of that for you right here in this post.
+With so many ways to optimize your organic ranking, SEO can easily get overwhelming.
+That’s why we’re giving you a general overview of SEO best practices right here in this post.

 Keep reading to learn why SEO is important, the three pillars of SEO, current trends we’re seeing, and general tips.

 A holistic SEO strategy can also help you reach audiences at all stages of the buying cycle.
-While some searchers are looking for categories of products (like “electric guitars”), many are looking for the specific products or services you can provide (like “Gibson Les Paul Standard electric guitar in cherry sunburst finish”).
+While some searchers are looking for categories of products (for example, “electric guitars”), many are looking for the specific products or services you provide (for example, “Gibson Les Paul Standard electric guitar in cherry sunburst finish”).

-Appearing on page 1 of the search results for terms across all stages of the buying cycle means you’ll see a better return because clicks to your site will be more intentional and relevant.
+Appearing among the top search results for queries across all stages of the buying cycle means you’ll see a better return because clicks to your site will be more intentional and relevant.

 Three Pillars of SEO